nexient-llc/common-platform-documentation/platform/continuous-deployment/immutable-application-deployment/README.md

 **Version Control:** Keep track of all versions of your application.
 This allows you to quickly roll back to a previous version if something goes wrong.

 **Health Checks:** Implement health checks at all levels of the application to monitor your application.
-This allows the system to perform some level of self-healing and allows SRE and incident response resources to have a better understanding of the state of the application should an incident arise.
+Health checks should only check "local" health and not "reach through" to attempt to do end-to-end health monitoring.
+End-to-end testing at this level is likely to create cascading failures and create ambiguous signals to incident responders.
+End-to-end testing should be implemented by an external availability monitor.
+Creating appropriate health checks at each level of the application architecture enables the system to perform some level of self-healing and allows SRE and incident response resources to have a better understanding of the state of the application should an incident arise.

 **Blue/Green Deployment:** Use blue/green deployment strategies to minimize downtime and risk.
 This involves having two environments (blue and green) and switching traffic between them when deploying new versions.